espresso3389/pdfrx/README.md

 }
 ```

-When [PdfViewer](https://pub.dev/documentation/pdfrx/latest/pdfrx/PdfViewer-class.html) tries to an open password protected document, it calls the function passed to `passwordProvider` repeatedly to get a new password until the document is successfully opened.
+When [PdfViewer](https://pub.dev/documentation/pdfrx/latest/pdfrx/PdfViewer-class.html) tries to open a password protected document, it calls the function passed to `passwordProvider` (except the first attempt; see below) repeatedly to get a new password until the document is successfully opened.
 And if the function returns null, the viewer will give up the password trials and the function is no longer called.

+### `firstAttemptByEmptyPassword`

+By default, the first password attempt uses empty password.
+This is because cnrypted PDF files frequently uses empty password for viewing purpose.
+It's _normally_ useful but if you want to use authoring password, it can be disabled by setting `firstAttemptByEmptyPassword` to false.

 ## Customizations